Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN)

 Objectives of the training program

-The research-oriented International Master’s program in Agricultural Sciences (IMAS) is at the core of the IMPLANTEUS Graduate School (GS), which has been designed to address the challenge of adapting Mediterranean agricultural systems for fruit and vegetable production to the constraints of global change all while fostering high nutritional quality.
+The research-oriented Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN) is at the core of the IMPLANTEUS Graduate School (GS), which has been designed to address the challenge of adapting Mediterranean agricultural systems for fruit and vegetable production to the constraints of global change all while fostering high nutritional quality.

 This integrated research-oriented training and the financial support of research internships and international mobility aim at fostering both i) awareness to research & innovation and ii) a doctoral experience.